 Dr. Fred Lohr joined the Mission Rabies team in 2014 and is the Director of Strategic Partnerships.
 Dr. Lohr is a graduate of the Faculty of Veterinary Medicine Munich, Germany where he developed an interest in veterinary public health and disease control.

 While serving President of the International Veterinary Students Association he established collaborations with international organisations like the OIE and conducted part of his rotations at FAO headquarters in Rome.

 Dr. Lohr is focused on establishing and maintaining key partnerships for Mission Rabies with international organisations and partners while overseeing the general management and operations of the charity.

-Dr. Andy Gibson is currently undertaking a PhD at The Roslin Institute at the University of Edinburgh studying the methods and outcomes of mass dog vaccination and rabies surveillance.
-Dr. Gibson began working for Mission Rabies in 2013, initially as a volunteer, vaccinating dogs in Kolkata, India and eventually rose to the level of Director of Strategic Research.
+He is currently pursuing a PhD at The Roslin Institute at the University of Edinburgh, studying the methods and outcomes of mass dog vaccination and rabies surveillance.